-For LEP patients it is a best practice to capture the patient's preferred language and record it in the patient data system.
+For LEP members it is a best practice to capture the members preferred language and record it in the plan's member data system.

 "In order for me (or Health Plan) to be able to communicate most effectively with you, may I ask what your preferred spoken and written language is?"